 This uplifting story of Clapton FC’s noble efforts to change the face of football even has its own copybook villain — in the form of Vincent McBean (yes really), a local businessman who bought the club in 2000.
 Accusations of his illegal purchasing of the club and plans to sell the ground, his Capone suit, and Chelsea tractor style have made for a difficult relationship with the Ultras.
 Tensions between them came to a head last season when ticket prices were raised without warning ― and without an explanation of how the extra funds would be spent.

-A boycott was organised and throughout last season an odd muffled din accompanied home games as the Ultras stood singing outside the stadium in protest, refusing to pay the increased admission.
+A boycott was organised and throughout last season a distant din accompanied home games as the Ultras stood singing outside the stadium in protest, refusing to pay the increased admission.
 The familiar rite of players approaching the scaffold to lead the anti-Fascisti chants disappeared, and eventually so did the Ultras themselves.
 And so began the odd parallel lives of Clapton FC, and Clapton CFC.

 ‘100% fan-owned and members-run’ Clapton Community FC are a new team formed by the Ultras, and this season, the reincarnated club will play home games in their temporary home in Walthamstow.
 This is a new start for Clapton, with open-mindedness, inclusion, and community service back to the fore.